linuxmint/doc-user-guide/docs/bluetooth.rst

 To enable Bluetooth right-click the tray icon and select `Turn Bluetooth On`.

+To allow non-admin users on your system to disable or enable Bluetooth, they must be added to the ``netdev`` group.
+You can do this with ``sudo adduser <username> netdev``.

 The very first time you open Blueman it asks if Bluetooth should be enabled automatically.

 To check whether this feature is enabled open a terminal and type: